We found 4 providers with an interest in gastrointestinal problems and who accept Health Net near Toms River, NJ.

 All Interests: Celiac Disease, Acid Reflux, Constipation, Inflammatory Bowel Disease, Abdominal Pain

-Dr. Teresa Tacopina, who practices in Toms River, NJ, is a medical specialist in adult gastroenterology.
+Dr. Teresa Tacopina is a Toms River, NJ physician who specializes in adult gastroenterology.
+She graduated from St. George's University School of Medicine and then she performed her residency at a hospital affiliated with the University of Connecticut.
+Her average rating from her patients is 3.5 stars out of 5.
+Dr. Tacopina is in-network for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Aetna.
 She is professionally affiliated with Community Medical Center.
-Dr. Tacopina obtained her medical school training at St. George's University School of Medicine and performed her residency at a hospital affiliated with the University of Connecticut.
-Patients gave her an average rating of 3.5 stars out of 5.
-Dr. Tacopina takes Blue Cross/Blue Shield, Coventry, and Aetna, as well as other insurance carriers.

 Relevant Interests: , inflammatory bowel disease